Helmholtz-HiRSE/helmholtz-hirse.github.io/_events/2025_06_13-rsehpcatisc.md

 for such a system.
 For this goal, we are planning to utilize Cx technologies.
 In this talk, we will explain briefly our plan of utilizing Cx in the FugakuNEXT project along with that in Fugaku.

-### Contribution submissions:
-{: #submission}
-The submission for lightning talks at RSEHPC@ISC25 is now closed.
-The program for the workshop will be published soon.
-RSEHPC@ISC25 will emphasise an open and inclusive atmosphere and we encourage proposals from a diverse range of areas and backgrounds.

 ### Organising committee:
 {: #orga}